WPBeginner

 This is a comprehensive guide on WordPress database management, so we have added a table of contents for easier navigation:

-What is a Database and How WordPress Uses it?
+What Is a Database, and How Does WordPress Use it?

-A database is a system of storing and fetching data in an organized way.
-Database allows software to manage data in a programmable way.
+A database is a system for organizing and retrieving data.
+It allows software to manage data in a programmable way.

-For example: WordPress uses PHP (programming language) to store and retrieve data from the database.
+For example, WordPress uses PHP ( a programming language) to store and retrieve data from the database.

 The information stored in a WordPress database includes posts, pages, comments, categories, tags, custom fields, users, and other WordPress settings.
-We will elaborate on this later in the tutorial when we cover all WordPress database tables.
+We will elaborate on this later in the tutorial when we talk about WordPress database tables.

 When you first install WordPress, it asks you to provide a database name, host, username, and password.
-This information is stored in the configuration file called wp-config.php.
+This information is stored in the configuration file, which is called wp-config.php.

 WordPress database information